 Contact Paul Davis for all your property damage needs.
 (309) 828-1199

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help deal with the damage:
+You’ve suffered a fire loss.
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

 - Carpets: Avoid walking on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!